-Some title companies will also do a search for the seller's name to find out if there are judgments or liens filed against the seller.
-If the seller has a common name, however, this information may not be useful because you cannot always easily ascertain whether the public record name is your seller's name or a different person with the same name.
+Some title companies will also search for the seller's name to find out if there are judgments or liens filed against the seller.
+If the seller has a common name, however, this information may not be useful because you cannot always easily determine whether the public record belongs to your seller.

 Property Search Data Real Estate Agents Can Find